3D Product Render

 #3.
 Mid-Detailed Daylight

 This type of 3D rendering lighting is very similar to the previous one in terms of the scheme.
 However, it has fewer details which may have an impact on overall lighting.
-For Mid-Detailed Daylight, 3D artists usually focus on the main product and one or two additional props.
-They put some of the other items in the shade to illuminate the main ones and draw the buyers’ attention to them.
-This way, one can get product renders that work perfectly for cross-selling.
+For Mid-Detailed Daylight, 3D artists usually focus on the main product.
+They put some of the other items in the shade to illuminate the main one and draw the prospects’ attention to it without any distractions.
+This way, one can get product renders that are both photorealistic and are able to highlight the main item in the best possible way.

 Ambient lighting is characterized by an even distribution of light, i.e., there are no bright spots of light and deep shadows in a pic.
 Therefore, all objects in the 3D product render are approximately the same illumination level without harsh contrasts.
 This technique can be used for brands with overall low-contrast elegant visual aesthetics.
 For instance, if the whole vibe of a catalog is based on pastel colors, then soft Ambient lighting will work perfectly for its 3D product renders.